 What kind of strategies would be used in a “good” scientific argument?

 “In an ‘ideal’ scientific argument: logical pieces fit together perfectly; there is no room for interpretation.
-“Good” scientific argument then one that recognizes where there are methodological shortcomings and discusses how these may affect conclusions or how they may motivate future work.”
+“Good” scientific argument then is one that recognizes where there are methodological shortcomings and discusses how these may affect conclusions or how they may motivate future work.”
 (John Lokvan, principal investigator in Paul Fine’s laboratory)

-According to Isabelle Guyon, a good written argument isn’t always about how well written the argument is.
+“A good written argument isn’t always about how well written the argument is.
 It is also be about how timely the argument is presented to the public.
-In other words, timeliness refers to whether the audience is ready or not ready to accept the idea and whether or not they will resonate with the work presented.
+In other words, timeliness refers to whether the audience is ready or not ready to accept the idea and whether or not they will resonate with the work presented.”
+(Isabelle Guyon)

-According to Leah, it is important to keep your arguments short, brief and clear.
+“It is important to keep your arguments short, brief and clear.
 There is a page limit.
 For example in the methods section, consider using prepositional phrases to start your sentence.
 Even though it is grammatically incorrect, it saves space and the most important concern is that the audience needs to understand what is being said.
 Furthermore, to strengthen your argument, you should include citations from previous papers.
-Quoting other papers impart legitimacy and professionalism to your paper.
+Quoting other papers impart legitimacy and professionalism to your paper.”
+(Leah)

 What argumentative tactics are useful in academia?

-“Have your supporting points well organized and you have present them clearly in a manner that is easy to follow.
+“Have your supporting points well organized and you have present them clearly in a manner that is easy to follow.”
+(John Lokvan)

 What is a good structure?

 A good structure is a major part of effective scientific argument.
 It must be easy to follow if it is going to be effective.
 The structure also must force scientists to reason arguments, and the structure should help the logic flow of the argument.
+(John Lokvan)

-According to Diane Nava, a PhD candidate in Vision Science at the Berkeley School of Optometry, she states that the structure is linear in science.
+Structure is linear in science.
 This differs from other fields, such as Computer Science, where the structure is more modular—every part connects to other fields.
 Therefore, it is important to follow this linear structure in scientific arguments, and recognize that your argument is only focusing on one specific area in a larger issue.
+(Diane Nava, a PhD candidate in Vision Science at the Berkeley School of Optometry)

 How do you write about a controversial topic?

-According to Gary Hradek, a retired neuroscience researcher at UCSF’s Otolaryngology department, the most important strategy is to ensure the controversial viewpoint does not stray too far from the data.
+The most important strategy is to ensure the controversial viewpoint does not stray too far from the data.
 The interpretation of the data cannot be too far removed from the data itself.
 For example, some scientists, argue that data that is statistically significant, but the effect size is small.
-This reduces the strength of the argument.
+This reduces the strength of the argument (John Lin).

 Is usage of good logic important in a scientific argument?

-According to Hao Gong, it is especially important to place emphasis on logos.
-He says: be rational, talk about facts, focus on facts, don’t use anything emotional, and be straightforward.
-Additionally, Hao Gong encourages writing arguments that can be driven and backed up with good data.
+It is especially important to place emphasis on logos.
+Be rational, talk about facts, focus on facts, don’t use anything emotional, and be straightforward.
+Writing arguments should be driven and backed up with good data.
+(Hao Gong)